howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 Awesome, that's all your data fetching code, can you believe that?
 But as you can see, it's not receiving server data, so let's make it happen 🤩

-You can now finally remove the mock data and render actual links that are fetched from the server thanks to `<Query />` render prop function.
+You can now finally remove the mock data and render actual links that are fetched from the server thanks to the `<Query />` render prop function.

 <Instruction>